-As the one-year anniversary of COVID comes and goes, it’s easy (and important) to reflect on what’s been lost – jobs, relationships, mental health, and far too many lives.
-But if there’s one thing we can all learn from and carry with us as the post-COVID world begins to take form, it’s the power of empathy.
+As the one-year anniversary of COVID comes and goes, there’s one thing we can all learn from and carry with us as the post-COVID world begins to take form, it’s the power of empathy.

 We often think of our ability to empathize as one of the hallmarks of what makes us uniquely human, but the concept itself has only existed for the last hundred years.
 You would never know this from how often we stress this characteristic as marketers.

 If you sample a random group of strategists about what they believe is the most important skill for someone in their discipline to possess, there’s a good chance that empathy will be one of, if not the top cited answer.

 We strive for empathy because it helps us connect with brands’ target audiences, because it leads to more interesting insights, and because it’s how we create work that resonates with people who do not look, sound, think, or behave like us.

 But this past year has reminded me of the true reason empathy is important, not just as a strategist, but as a human being.